Buffy the Vampire Slayer: Casting

 Nicholas Brendon, unlike other Buffy regulars, had little acting experience, instead working various jobs—including production assistant, plumber's assistant, veterinary janitor, food delivery, script delivery, day care counselor, and waiter—before breaking into acting and overcoming his stutter.
 He landed the role of Xander Harris following four days of auditioning.
-Ryan Reynolds was offered a undisclosed role, but declined due to his real-life experience in high school.
+Ryan Reynolds was offered an undisclosed role, but declined due to his real-life experience in high school.
 Danny Strong also auditioned for the part, he later played the role of Jonathan Levinson, a recurring character for much of the series run.

 Alyson Hannigan was the last of the original six to be cast.
 Following her role in My Stepmother Is an Alien, she appeared in commercials and supporting roles on television shows throughout the early 1990s.
 In 1996, the role of Willow Rosenberg was originally played by Riff Regan for the unaired Buffy pilot, but Hannigan auditioned when the role was being recast for the series proper.
 Hannigan described her approach to the character through Willow's reaction to a particular moment: Willow sadly tells Buffy that her Barbie doll was taken from her as a child.
 Buffy asks her if she ever got it back.
 Willow's line was to reply "most of it".
 Hannigan decided on an upbeat and happy delivery of the line "most of it", as opposed to a sad, depressed delivery.
 Hannigan figured Willow would be happy and proud that she got "most of it" back.
 That indicated how she was going to play the rest of the scene, and the role, for that matter, and defined the character.
 Her approach subsequently got her the role.